 “Decoration Day” was a somber day of remembering the lives lost in the Civil War.
 Americans set aside time to visit cemeteries and decorate the graves of those who had lost their lives in battle.

 Both the North and South practiced this tradition, but on different days.
 In the 19th century, the two holiday traditions were merged to become a national Memorial Day.
-The celebration was also extended to honor all Americans who died in military service.
+In addition, the celebration was extended to honor all Americans who died in military service.

 Memorial Day and Veteran’s Day